 What We Do...

 To provide autism awareness (signs and symptoms).
 To provide viable family solutions to daily hardships.
-To provide opportunities for children on the Spectrum to showcase developing social skills in an environment conducive to their developmental needs.
+To provide opportunities for people on the Spectrum to showcase developing social skills in an environment conducive to their developmental needs.
 To engage a network of medical, education,and inspirational professionals.
 To share a Christian-Faith based recovery plan for those whom seek healing through Jesus Christ our Lord.

 Our 2017 Community of Support